reorg/pg_repack/doc/pg_repack.rst

 ``-X CONDITION``, ``--where-clause=CONDITION``
     Remove certain live rows from the table.
 Use this option to clean up rows that are not needed anymore. table.
-The condition is a SQL WHERE clause that is applied to the table being repacked.
+The condition is a SQL where-clause that is applied to the table being repacked.
 Note that the condition specifies which rows WILL remain in the table after repacking, not which rows will be deleted.
     --where-clause="deleted_at IS NOT NULL" will lead to the repacked table removing all rows where deleted_at is NULL at the time of repack start.
+    This option can only be used when repacking a single table and will fail if multiple tables would be repacked.

 ``-n``, ``--no-order``
     Perform an online VACUUM FULL.
 Since version 1.2 this is the default for